wilaak/radix-router/README.md

 Rebuilding the route tree on every request or application startup can slow down performance.

 > **Note:**
 > Anonymous functions (closures) are **not supported** for route caching because they cannot be serialized.
->
-> Other values that cannot be cached in PHP include:
-> - Resources (such as file handles, database connections)
-> - Objects that are not serializable
-> - References to external state (like open sockets)
->
-> When caching routes, only use handlers that can be safely represented as strings, arrays, or serializable objects.
+When caching routes, only use handlers that can be safely represented as strings, arrays, or serializable objects.

 > **Note:**
 > When implementing route caching, care should be taken to avoid race conditions when rebuilding the cache file.
 Ensure that the cache is written atomically so that each request can always fully load a valid cache file without errors or partial data.